 As Ben Affleck (Daredevil, Batman), Ryan Reynolds (Green Lantern, Deadpool) and Chris Evans (Human Torch, Captain America) among others have already shown, there’s no issue with playing multiple different comic book characters in movies even sometimes if those characters exist in the same universe.
-Enter Jared Leto as Morbius.
+Enter Jared Leto for the Morbius movie.

 Jared Leto recently played The Joker in DC’s 2016 Suicide Squad.
 He won’t be returning to that role, but now crosses over to Marvel Comics and the character Morbius.

-With the flick coming out this summer, let’s take a look at everything we know about the Morbius movie and a character many have, likely, never heard of before now.
+With the flick coming out soon, let’s take a look at everything we know about the Morbius movie and a character many have, likely, never heard of before now.

 Morbius was set to be released theatrically on March 19, 2021.
 However, with movie theaters going out of business around the country, there are growing rumors that the movie may end up being released on streaming.
-And now, the film has been delayed once again to October 8, 2021.
+Then, the film has been delayed once again to October 8, 2021.

 Morbius has a teaser trailer and while it’s pretty light on monster reveals and vague on plot points, it does a great job of making this idea look interesting.
 Watch…